Safespring Storage as backend for Veritas Backup Exec¶

 Before we can use the Backup Exec GUI to set up a cloud drive we will have to configure a provider that works with Safespring storage.
 This has to be done with the Backup Exec Command Line-tool.

-Once you have started the tool - type the following to add Safesprings Swedish service as a provider:
+Once you have started the tool, type the following to add Safespring as your service provider:

 New-BECloudInstance -Name "Safespring" -Provider "rhceph" -ServiceHost "s3.sto1.safedc.net" -SslMode "Full" -HttpsPort 443 -UrlStyle "Path" -Endpoint ""